caxanga334/NavBot/docs/USAGE.md

 Either `sm_navbot_quota_mode normal` or `sm_navbot_quota_mode fill`.
 The target number of bots is set by `sm_navbot_quota_quantity`.
 Set this ConVar to **0** to disabled the bot quota system.

+## Targetting Bots

+NavBot adds a multi-target filter for SourceMod commands.
+Using `@navbots` will target all NavBot bots.

 <!-- Links -->
 [Bot Difficulty Configuration]: BOT_DIFFICULTY_PROFILES.md